lakshmankumar12/nixPowerToolNotes/docker.md

     #create an new bridge
     docker network create networkNameX --driver=bridge --subnet=192.168.100.0/24
-    ## add the --internet arg to create an isolated bridge
+    ## add the --internal arg to create an isolated bridge
     docker network create networkNameX --driver=bridge --subnet=192.168.100.0/24 --internal
     ##
     ## more args